Solving the mystery of why users don't scroll beyond the hero and fixing it

 2. Weak content

-The content in the hero section needs to be more engaging and informative to motivate users to scroll .
+The content in the hero section is not engaging enough to motivate users to explore the page.

 3. False floor effect